Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021: Results

 \section{Results}

-The X-ray pulsar 2S 1417--624 went through an outburst during January-February 2021, detected by Fermi/GBM, Swift/BAT\footnote{\url{https://swift.gsfc.nasa.gov/results/transients/}} and MAXI/GSC which reached a maximum flux during the second week of February 2021.
-Fig. \ref{fig:BAT} shows the variation of hard X-ray flux during the outburst using Swift/BAT (15--50 keV).
-The total duration of the outburst was around 2 months which started in early January 2021 and continued till February 2021.
-We have summarized the result of timing and spectral analysis of 2S 1417--624 during the recent outburst in 2021.
+The X-ray pulsar 2S 1417--624 went through an outburst during January-March 2021, detected by \textit{Fermi}/GBM, \textit{Swift}/BAT,\footnote{\url{https://swift.gsfc.nasa.gov/results/transients/}} \textit{MAXI}/GSC, which reached a maximum flux during the second week of February 2021.
+Figure~\ref{fig:BAT} shows the variation of hard X-ray flux during the outburst using \textit{Swift}/BAT (15--50~keV).
+The total duration of the outburst was around 3 months, which started in early January 2021 and continued till March 2021.
+We have summarized the results of the timing and spectral analysis of 2S 1417--624 during the recent outburst in 2021.
+We have used \textit{MAXI} \citep{Ma09} final data products (light curves) as well as the \textit{Fermi} \citep{Fi09, Me09} pulse frequencies and pulsed flux evolution data for this source.